-e.
-1. Stock option plans:
+d.
+Stock option plans:

-The Company's 1991 Stock Incentive Plan ("1991 plan") and 1999 Stock Incentive Plan ("1999 plan") provide for the issuance of incentive stock options, non-qualified stock options, and stock appreciation rights to key employees and associates of the Group.
+- 1. The Company's 1991 Stock Incentive Plan ("1991 plan") and 1999 Stock Incentive Plan ("1999 plan") provide for the issuance of incentive stock options, non-qualified stock options, and stock appreciation rights to key employees and associates of the Group.
 The options are granted for at least 100% of the fair market value on the date of grant.
-As of December 31, 2002, none of the options granted include stock appreciation rights.
-The options are granted to employees and associates and have a four to five-year vesting term and generally expire ten years after the date of grant.
+As of December 31, 2003, none of the options granted include stock appreciation rights.
+The options are granted to employees and associates, have a four to five-year vesting term and generally expire ten years after the date of the grant.
 Each option entitles its holder the right to purchase one Ordinary share of NIS 0.0001 par value (subject to adjustments).
-As of December 31, 2002, an aggregate of 1,182,100 options of the 1999 plan are still available for future grants.
-Any options, which are canceled or forfeited before expiration become available for future grants.

-A summary of the Company's stock option activity (except options to associates) and related information for the three years ended December 31, is as follows:
+As of December 31, 2003, an aggregate of 983,100 options in respect of the 1999 plan are still available for future grants.
+Any options, that are canceled or forfeited before expiration become available for future grants. - 2.
+A summary of the Company's stock option activity (except options to associates) and related information for the three years ended December 31, 2003 is as follows: